 - Pictures that accompany sentences can assist the elector's understanding.
 However, be careful of choosing pictures that confuse the reader.
-Make sure the picture is clearly related to the text. - For online documents, always add alternative (alt) text to images so that screen readers can read out a description of the image. - Graphs and tables can be very difficult to understand but they can sometimes explain things better than in writing.
-Make graphs and tables simple and explain them well.
+Make sure the picture is clearly related to the text. - For online documents, ensure you add alt text to the image for people using screen readers.